|< C Storage Class & Memory Functions | Main | C Run-Time 2 >| Site Index | Download |

 The prototype |

-int _chdir(const char *dirname); /*For wide character*/ int _wchdir(const wchar_t *dirname); |
+int _chdir(const char *dirname); /* for wide character */ int _wchdir(const wchar_t *dirname); |

 Example |